xryliu/Keyboard-case-files/Cervello 3D/README.md

 # Keyboard-case-files

-Based on Case created by ademy (https://github.com/ademey/cervello) this is a 3D printed version that looks more like the Apple M0110 keyboards
+Based on laser cut case created by ademy (https://github.com/ademey/cervello) this is a 3D printed version that looks more like the Apple M0110 keyboard